2017–18 Princeton Tigers women's ice hockey season

 The Princeton Tigers represent Princeton University in ECAC women's ice hockey during the 2017–18 NCAA Division I women's ice hockey season.

 In the immediate aftermath of the successful 2016-17 campaign, Kelsey Koelzer signed a late season contract with the New York Riveters of the NWHL.
 Koelzer, who has since graduated, signed in time to bolster the Riveter's playoff roster.
 Following a bid to make the US National Team for the 2018 Olympics, Koelzer re-signed with New York (renamed the Metropolitan Riveters), for 2017–18.

-In June, a sharp blow was dealt, when 21-year coach Jeff Kampersall announced his departure to coach the Penn State Nittany Lions.
-Kampersall ranks 11th all-time in wins for NCAA women's hockey coaches.
+In June, longtime head coach Jeff Kampersal announced his departure to coach the Penn State Nittany Lions after 21 seasons at Princeton.
+Kampersal ranks 11th all-time in wins for NCAA women's hockey coaches.
 Less than two weeks later, Assistant coach Cara Morey was named Head Coach.